Dalila Bela

 Dalila Bela (born October 5, 2001) is a Canadian-American actress who is known for her role as Agent Olive on the TVOKids/PBS Kids series Odd Squad (2014–16), the voice of Sydney in the PBS Kids animated series Ready Jet Go!
-(2016–17), in films such as Diary of a Wimpy Kid (2011–12), and work on television shows such as Once Upon a Time (2015) and Anne with an E (2017–19).
+(2016–17), a minor role as Taylor Pringle in the Diary of a Wimpy Kid sequels (2011–12), and her breakthrough as Diana Berry in the Netflix/CBC series Anne with an E (2017–19) as well as appearances on The 100 (2014) and Once Upon a Time (2015).

 Personal life

-Dalila Bela was born in Montreal, Quebec.
-She is of English, French, Brazilian, Panamanian and Spanish ancestry.
+Dalila Bela was born Dalia Caballero Meranu in Montreal, Quebec.
+She is of mixed English, French, Brazilian, Panamanian and Spanish ancestry.
 Her father is from Panama, and her mother is from Brazil.
 She has two younger brothers named Bruce and Raphael, who are also actors.
 She is currently attending UCLA studying for a degree in psychology.

 Career

 Bela began her career in acting at the age of five when she first appeared on a national commercial.
 A year later, she won Best Actor of the Year, and moved with her family to Vancouver.
-Following her move, she won the Young Artist Award for best performance in a direct to video movie, entitled The Stranger.
+Following her move, she won the Young Artist Award for best performance in a direct to video film, entitled The Stranger.
 In both 2011 and 2012, she was awarded the Young Artist Award for her work in Joanna Makes a Friend.

 Bela won the 2015 Joey Awards for Best Young Ensemble in a TV Series for her breakout starring role in Odd Squad, sharing the award with her Odd Squad co-stars.
 Additionally, she has received accolades for her role of Lola Littleton in Dead Hearts at the Diabolique Film Festival Award.

-She portrayed Diana Barry in the series Anne with an E by CBC/Netflix, based on the book Anne of Green Gables.
+She portrayed Diana Barry in the series Anne with an E by CBC and Netflix (USA), based on the book Anne of Green Gables.